 Which Cashback Card Is Right for You?

-For lifestyle perks: Crypto.com Icy White (4% uncapped) bundles cashback with Spotify/Netflix rebates and airport lounge access.
-The lifestyle perks can add $500+/year in value beyond the cashback rate.
+For lifestyle perks: Crypto.com Icy White (4% uncapped) with Spotify/Netflix rebates and airport lounge access.
+The perks alone can add $500+/year beyond cashback.

 The verdict: The most profitable crypto cashback card is not the one with the highest headline percentage.
 It is the one where (cashback earned) minus (fees + cap losses + token depreciation + opportunity cost) produces the largest positive number for your spending pattern.
-A free 3% uncapped card almost always beats an 8% card that requires $100K in volatile token staking and caps rewards at $200/month.
 Do the math before you apply.

 Frequently Asked Questions